doka1331/Project-3-SQLite-Visualization/README.md

 Please interact with the script's in this order:

-"Jade_Interactive.ipynb"
+"Jade_Interactive.ipynb",
-"show_demo_info_script.ipynb"
+"show_demo_info_script.ipynb",
-"Top 10 Shows by Country.ipynb"
+"Top 10 Shows by Country.ipynb",
 "Top 20 Shows by Genre.ipynb"

 Summary of each Script's Purpose and Function: